 Our top priorities for 2013 include completing the FDA submission and CMS coverage application for our Cologuard test.
-If for any reason our FDA submission is substantially delayed, the FDA does not approve our PMA or such approval is substantially delayed, our business and prospects would likely be materially adversely impacted.
+We submitted the final module of our FDA submission in June 2013.
+If for any reason the FDA does not approve our PMA or such approval is substantially delayed, our business and prospects would likely be materially adversely impacted.
 Likewise it would be a material adverse event for our business if we do not receive a positive national coverage decision and favorable reimbursement rate from CMS or if for any other reason we are unable to successfully commercialize our Cologuard test.